andyjliu/andyjliu.github.io/_pages/publications.md

 We equip language-learning agents with theory of mind, operationalized as an internal model of a teacher agent that is trained alongside the learner.
 We find that both including ToM and increasing environment difficulty lead to improved language acquisition in an image referential game setting.

+## BIG5-CHAT: Shaping LLM Personalities Through Training on Human-Grounded Data
+Wenkai Li*, Jiarui Liu*, **Andy Liu**, Xuhui Zhou, Mona Diab, Maarten Sap

+*Arxiv Preprint.* [pdf] [code]

+We create a large-scale, human-grounded dialogue dataset that shows how social media users express their personality in text.
+We then align language models to various personality traits, finding that our methods outperform prompting on personality assessments and lead to models with similar trait-ability correlations to human studies on downstream tasks.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}